martinmcconnell/fyp-doc/notes.md

 ## Databases

 ### OrbitDB
 OrbitDB is a distributed, peer-to-peer database built on top of the Interplanetary File System (IPFS).
-It is designed to be scalable, efficient, and secure, and it uses a key-value data model to store and retrieve data in a decentralized network.
+It is designed to be scalable, efficient, and secure, and it uses a key-value data model to store and retrieve data in a decentralised network.

-OrbitDB is developed and maintained by the team at 3box, a company that focuses on decentralized identity and storage solutions.
+OrbitDB is developed and maintained by the team at 3box, a company that focuses on decentralised identity and storage solutions.
 It is open-source and available on GitHub, allowing anyone to contribute to its development or use it in their own projects.

 OrbitDB has a number of unique features and advantages, including built-in conflict resolution and event logging, which allows for easy synchronization and collaboration.
 It also has support for various data types, including JSON, string, and binary, making it versatile and easy to use.

-Overall, OrbitDB is a powerful and innovative database solution that is well-suited for decentralized and peer-to-peer applications. **(3box, n.d.)**
+Overall, OrbitDB is a powerful and innovative database solution that is well-suited for decentralised and peer-to-peer applications. **(3box, n.d.)**

 ## Blockchain
-Blockchain is a distributed, decentralized, digital ledger that is used to record and verify transactions in a secure and transparent manner that uses a chain of cryptographic hashes to store and verify transactions.
+Blockchain is a distributed, decentralised, digital ledger that is used to record and verify transactions in a secure and transparent manner that uses a chain of cryptographic hashes to store and verify transactions.
 It is the underlying technology behind cryptocurrencies like Bitcoin and Ethereum, and it has a number of important characteristics and features..
 It is typically implemented as a chain of blocks, where each block contains a number of transactions and a cryptographic "hash" that links it to the previous block in the chain.

 A blockchain is composed of a series of blocks, each of which contains a set of transactions.
 These transactions are verified and validated by a network of nodes, which use consensus algorithms to ensure that the data in the blockchain is accurate and consistent.